Arunideas/AZ-040T00-Powershell-Labs/Freshers/Lab1.md

 - Open and configure the Windows PowerShell console application.
 - Open and configure the Windows PowerShell ISE application.
 - Open and configure the Windows PowerShell ISE application.
-- Find and run Windows PowerShell commands.
-- Use Windows PowerShell Help and About topics to learn new shell concepts and techniques.

 ## Exercise 1: Configuring the Windows PowerShell console application